aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/set-border/_index.md

 ---
-title: Set Border
+title: Set Border In PDF To Table
-linktitle: Set Border
+linktitle: Set Border In PDF To Table
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to set a border in a PDF table with Aspose.PDF for .NET.
+description: Learn how to set a border in PDF to table with Aspose.PDF for .NET.
 type: docs
 weight: 200
 url: /net/programming-with-tables/set-border/
 ---
 In this tutorial, we will guide you step by step to set a border in a table of a PDF document using Aspose.PDF for .NET.
 We'll explain the provided C# source code and show you how to implement it.

 ## Step 1: Instantiating the Document object